 Telephone: 0300 790 6109

-Check the cost of phone calls in the UK.
+Check the cost of phone calls in UK.

-You should make a request for a company card application form to the Driver and Vehicle Agency (DVA) in Northern Ireland.
+You can make a request for a company card application form to the Driver and Vehicle Agency (DVA) in Northern Ireland.

 Driver and Vehicle Agency Licensing Enquiries